The Bell System Science Series: Our Mr. Sun (1956)

 Our Mr. Sun examines the Sun and how it works, the Sun's profound influence on life on Earth, and the possibilities for harnessing sunlight for solar electricity; solar cells had been demonstrated at Bell Laboratories in 1954 during the development of the film.
 For the screenplay, Capra first contracted for treatments by two prominent authors, Aldous Huxley and Willy Ley.
 Ultimately, Capra wrote the screenplay himself, subject to approval by a scientific advisory board put together by N. W. Ayer.
 The principal scientific source used for the screenplay was the book Our Sun (1949) by Donald Menzel, who also consulted with Capra about the screenplay.
 Menzel opposed most of the religious elements of Capra's screenplay, but many were included in the version that was produced.

 The film starred Eddie Albert and Lionel Barrymore, as the Fiction Writer and as the voice of Father Time, respectively.
 The film was Barrymore's last screen role, and was broadcast two years after the actor's death.
 It introduced Frank C. Baxter as Dr. Research; Baxter played this role in the next seven films in the series.
-Marvin Miller voiced The Sun.
+Marvin Miller voiced the Sun.
 Sterling Holloway had a smaller part (uncredited) voicing Chloro Phyll.

-The film was first broadcast on November 19, 1956 at 10 PM to an audience estimated at 24 million viewers in the US and Canada, which was considered very successful at the time.
+The film was first broadcast on November 19, 1956, at 10:00 p.m. to an audience estimated at 24 million viewers in the US and Canada, which was considered very successful at the time.
 Critical reaction was also favorable, and production of the next three films was authorized by AT&T and N. W. Ayer.

 Our Mr. Sun was broadcast on CBS (a rare "colorcast" for that network at the time); all other films in the series were shown on NBC.

 Hemo the Magnificent (1957)

 Hemo the Magnificent is an examination of what the circulatory system is and how it works.
-It was written and directed by Frank Capra, and starred Frank C. Baxter as Dr. Research, Richard Carlson as the Fiction Writer, Mel Blanc as the squirrel, June Foray as the deer, and Marvin Miller as Hemo.
+It was written and directed by Frank Capra, and starred Frank C. Baxter as Dr. Research, Richard Carlson as the Fiction Writer, Sterling Holloway as the lab assistant, Mel Blanc as the squirrel, June Foray as the deer, and Marvin Miller as Hemo.

-This film was first broadcast on March 20, 1957 at 9 PM.
+This film was first broadcast on March 20, 1957, at 9:00 p.m.
 This was a better hour for a family program than used for Our Mr. Sun, and the program had more viewers than those being broadcast on the two other major television networks.